darktanker89/scratchpad-sncb/README.md

 Merely a scratchpad (compile work, doesn't do much)

-getting Hilt to work in a dynamic features context check those new restrictions with gradle and libs used in multiple features module navigation with features module gradle lib updates tasks motionlayout compose
+- getting Hilt to work in a dynamic features context
+- check those new restrictions with gradle and libs used in multiple features module
+- navigation with features module
+- gradle lib updates tasks
+- motionlayout
+- compose
+- no databinding as current AS deosn't support compose in favor of compose

-bit of architecture since we are not savages too many tests since railApi is wildly bad typed and inconsistent, had to be overly precautious..
+bits of architecture since we are not savages too many tests since railApi is wildly bad typed and inconsistent, had to be overly precautious..

 Use a recent **AS Canary**, Build cache tends to corrupt frequenly, be ready to nuke AS every hour or so